swaptacular/swpt-k8s-config/README.md

 git> exit
 Connection to 127.0.0.1 closed.

-$ sudo sh -c "echo $MY_CLUSTER_IP git-server.simple-git-server.svc.cluster.local >> /etc/hosts"  # Adds the name of the repo to your hosts file.
+$ sudo sh -c "echo $MY_CLUSTER_IP git-server.simple-git-server.svc.cluster.local >> /etc/hosts"
-$ cat /etc/hosts
+$ cat /etc/hosts  # The name of the repo has been added to your hosts file.
 ...
 ...
 127.0.0.1 localhost